alleyinteractive/wp-alleyvate/README.md

 This feature caches/optimizes slow queries to the database to improve performance.
-It is enabled by default and currently includes the following slow
+It is enabled by default and currently includes the following slow queries with the relevant filters to disable them:
-queries:

-- `months_dropdown`: The dropdown for selecting a month in the post list table.
+- `alleyvate_cache_months_dropdown`: The dropdown for selecting a month in the post list table.

 ### `clean_admin_bar`